 In formulating potential alternatives, the IRG characterized the existing physical, social, environmental and cultural conditions of the Study Area.
 The IRG used these characterizations to assess the effects that potential alternatives would have on the Study Area.
 This approach seeks to identify opportunities for reducing storm damages through the least intrusive measures, and in a manner which would allow for restoration and enhancement of the natural coastal processes which can meet the dual objectives of reducing storm damages and enhancing the environment (USACE 2006c).
+Additional information regarding how nonstructural plans were considered can be found in the Plan Formulation Appendix of the Final GRR (USACE 2020).

 In May 2009, a draft Formulation Report (USACE, 2009) was provided to the key government partners and stakeholders that identified the problems, opportunities, objectives and constraints, analyzed alternatives, and proposed several alternative plans for consideration.
-Based on the comments received and subsequent discussions among the stakeholders and the public, a Tentative Federally Supported Plan (TFSP) was jointly identified by the Corps of Engineers and the Department of Interior and submitted to the New York State Department of Environmental Conservation (NYSDEC), the non-Federal sponsor, in March 2011.
-The TFSP identified a plan that met the study objectives and the requirements of both the Corps' and DOI.
+Based on the comments received and subsequent discussions among the stakeholders and the public, a Tentative Federally Supported Plan (TFSP) was jointly identified by the USACE and the Department of Interior and submitted to the NYSDEC, the non-Federal sponsor, in March 2011.
+The TFSP identified a plan that met the study objectives and the requirements of both the USACE and DOI.